 What money does is expressing and comparing value in society.
 Having and earning money is consequently a way (though still not the only way) of reassuring oneself how much one is valued in society.
-However, as the great German sociologist Georg Simmel (1900) emphasized, though money is fundamentally a claim upon society (see Hart 2001 or Dodd 2014 for good explorations of this Simmelian premise) its capacity to measure abstract value inevitably increases the distance between personality and possession.
-Therefore one could easily blame the impersonal nature of money or the monetary system at large for the failures of self and humanity.
+However, as the great German sociologist Georg Simmel (1900) emphasized, though money is fundamentally a claim upon society (see Hart 2001 or Dodd 2014 for good explorations of this Simmelian premise) its capacity to measure abstract value only inevitably increases the distance between personality and possession.
+One effect of course is that if money is deemed impersonal one can always blame the monetary system at large for the failures of self and humanity.
 Now, while Panama and Paradise do at first sight reveal another embarrassing instance of systemic failure – isn’t it outright remarkable how much in these cases we see conrete problems in the world of money getting connected to concrete names?

-Of course nobility may be rare among the rich as long as richness suggests a valued position in society while it can simultaneously be a reward for associal behaviour – and as long as the rich are getting richer only because returns on capital grow faster than the economy (see Piketty 2014).
+Of course nobility may be rare among the rich as long as richness suggests a valued position in society while impersonal money can still reward for associal behaviour – and as long as the rich are getting richer only because returns on capital grow faster than the economy (see Piketty 2014).
 However, the virtue of money may be changing when inherent problems do connect to names!
-In contrast to Simmel’s time, ours is increasingly an age of virtual money, of digital memory and of personal networks, where every trans-“act”-ion creates not distance and alienation in the first place but knots and traces which do describe and memorize a person’s life and character – the connections, the personal judgements and investments, the possessions, the shares, the stakes … and the effects (see Zickgraf 2017).
-If there is something good with Panama and Paradise it is that these cases show how money has already started to remind us of personal responsibility.
+In contrast to Simmel’s time, ours is increasingly an age of virtual money, of digital memory and of personal networks, where every trans-“act”-ion creates not distance and alienation in the first place but knots and traces which do describe and memorize a person’s life and character – the connections we make, the personal judgements and investments, the possessions, the shares, the stakes … and the effects (see Zickgraf 2017).
+If there is something good with Panama and Paradise it is that these cases show that the possession of money should remind us of personal responsibility, too.

 Just to be fair, the connections, mechanisms, moral failures and crimes that were disclosed through Panama and Paradise are perhaps not always fully understood even by the people who do, by now, find themselves listed.
 For the time being it might still be possible and perhaps even just, in some cases, to blame systemic failure, false advisors, intermediaries and the complexity of offshore capital – but it will be fairly hard for those who are next, to keep on claiming that they actually did not know what they were involved in.